-Andrew moved to Lowell 14 years ago in March of 2003.
+Andrew first moved to Lowell in March of 2003.
 Prior to moving to Lowell, Andrew lived in Ada Township until age 10.
 He and his family then moved to Ann Arbor where he graduated in 1994 from Ann Arbor Huron High School.
 Andrew and his wife Amanda have two boys, Henry and Roger, and own a yellow lab named Haven.
 Both of Andrew’s children attend Bushnell school in Lowell.
 In his spare time, Andrew enjoys running, biking, kayaking, hiking, and playing with his children (especially LEGOs).
 He has served on Lowell’s City Council for four years (2009-2013) and served on the Lowell Area Recreation Authority Board (LARA) as well as the Parks and Recreation Board for one year in 2008.
 He is currently on the steering committee for Forward Lowell since 2016.
 Andrew’s wife, Amanda, is the co-owner of Lowell’s First Look newspaper and vice-president of the Lowell School’s PTO.
 When Andrew is not acting as a board member, he is an aerospace engineer for GE Aviation.

 Tina is a lifetime resident and graduate of Lowell, and furthered her studies at Davenport College.
-Tina and her husband David have 2 daughters, Heather (O’Brian) and Heidi (Lamoreaux).
+Tina and her husband David have two daughters, Heather (O’Brian) and Heidi (Lamoreaux).
 Tina’s family also includes Matt Siciliano and Monte Knapp.
 Tina’s volunteer experience includes: Showboat choir/decorating as a kid, face painting at events, re-float the Showboat fund raiser, Lowell Showboat Garden Club President, the Lowell Historical Museum as well as gardening for two churches.
-She is on the 1980 class reunion planning committee with 3 of her greatest childhood friends; Tracy, Terrie and Gloria.
+She is on the 1980 class reunion planning committee with three of her greatest childhood friends; Tracy, Terrie and Gloria.
 Tina loves Lowell, and wants to help The City of Lowell continue on the path of a successful, kind, loving place to live.

 Jeff has been a resident of Lowell since 1988 after serving four years in the Marine Corps.
 He is originally from Owosso and graduated in 1981.
-Jeff and his wife Tina have four children and five grandchildren.
+Jeff and his wife Tina have four children and nine grandchildren.
 They own Optec Inc in Lowell, a small design and manufacturing company that specializes in electro-optical instruments and robotic devices for astronomical telescopes, something Jeff has been involved in since his childhood.
-He assisted in co-finding ForwardLowell PAC and is one of the founders of the LASSO Soccer Club.
+He assisted in co-founding ForwardLowell PAC and is one of the founders of the LASSO Soccer Club.
 Jeff says, “The best thing about Lowell is the people here.
 Folks are always friendly in this town.
 Though we don’t always agree on every issue, Lowell citizens understand that we have far more in common than our differences.
 Decency and common courtesy are the virtues that set this town apart.
 Though small, Lowell can help lead on a national stage.”